sgronky/covid-19-italy/Readme.md

 fig.show()
 ```

-## Swabs
+## Swab Testing

-We use a different file to get more insights on the whole national trend, e.g. the number of swabs vs the total number of positive cases.
+We use a different file to get more insights on the whole national trend, e.g. the number of swabs tested vs the total number of positive cases.

 ```python